top of page

 ¿Qué le recomendarías a las personas que están con lesiones o dolores físicos?

 También les sugeriría que se observen a sí mismos cuando realizan un movimiento que les produce dolor y perciban cómo lo están haciendo, qué resultados están obteniendo.
-Si el dolor persiste, es señal de que hay que buscar una modificación.
+Si el dolor persiste, es señal de que hay que buscar una modificación

-Es una buena idea también observar la naturaleza.
-Prestar atención a los movimientos que realizan los animales.
+Es una buena idea también puede ser prestar atención a los movimientos que realizan los animales.
 A diferencia de los seres humanos, ellos no van al gimnasio a entrenar sino que se mueven de tal forma, que su vida es un continuo entrenamiento.
-Por eso es importante que nosotros mismos observemos cómo nos movemos y las posturas que adoptamos durante la vida diaria (no solo cuando hace entrenamientos) ya que es ahí, donde pasamos la mayor parte del día.

 ¿Por qué crees